$500 per person

 Ambulatory Surgical Center is a freestanding outpatient surgical facility.
 It must be licensed as an outpatient clinic according to state and local laws and must meet all requirements of an outpatient clinic providing surgical services.
 It also must meet accreditation standards of the Joint Commission on Accreditation of Health Care Organizations or the Accreditation Association of Ambulatory Health Care.

-Coinsurance is the percentage of Covered Expenses the Insured Person is responsible for paying (after the applicable Deductible is satisfied.
+Coinsurance is the percentage of Covered Expenses the Insured Person is responsible for paying (after the applicable Deductible is satisfied [and/ or Copayment paid]).
 Coinsurance does not include charges for services that are not Covered Services or charges in excess of Covered Expenses.
 These charges are the Insured Person’s responsibility and are not included in the Coinsurance calculation.